danielrosehill/Claude-Slash-Commands/commands/public/ai-engineering/implementation-editors/system-prompt-to-agent.md

 The user will provide details about their envisioned implementation.
 Alternatively they will ask you to provide suggestions.

 Now, ask the user how they would like to proceed.

+In all cases:

+Don't "lose" the original system prompt.

+You should keep the original in an /archive folder which you should create and, if necessary, iterate upon it in this codebase.
+The original system prompt can be prefixed or suffixed with -original so that it can be clearly distinguished from the updated version.